Communication- the human connection- is the key to personal and career success. -Paul J. Meyer

 What does good communication look like though?
 We've provided five basic ways to get the most out of communicating with your lender.

-1. Think of your calendar like a road map
+1. Your calendar is a road map

 At the beginning of each year, take the time to think about your future.
 Be proactive, not reactive, when it comes to running your ag operation.
 January is typically a great time to make a business plan for the upcoming year.
 Harvest is complete and there is a little downtime to complete your balance sheet.